murtukov/php-code-generator/readme.md

 ```

 ## Global Configs
-All global configs are stored as static properties of the `Config` class.
+All global configs are stored as static properties in the `Config` class.

 #### Indent
 Default indent contains 4 spaces.
 You can change it by rewriting the `$indent` property: